 Higher Education Institution Funding Opportunities

 Project Global Officer (GO) is seeking proposals from U.S. Institutions of Higher Education with at least one on-campus ROTC unit to provide quality language instruction to ROTC students.
-The deadline for the receipt of proposals is March 11, 2015.
+The deadline for the receipt of proposals has been extended to Tuesday, April 7, 2015.

 Please visit the Project GO page to download application materials.

 The Language Training Center Program is seeking proposals from U.S. institutions of higher education to provide FAOs with professional development and skills enrichment in regional and area studies.
 The deadline for the receipt of proposals is April 24, 2015.